cmendible/cmendible.github.io/content/posts/2017-08-02-create-service-principal-write-required-parameters-to-azureauth-file.md

 description: Create a Service Principal and write required parameters to a .azureauth file
 image: /wp-content/uploads/2016/06/automation1.png
-# tags: Automation AzureAD PowerShell Service Principal
+tags: ["Automation", "AzureAD", "PowerShell", "Service", "Principal"]
 title: Create a Service Principal and write required parameters to a .azureauth file
 ---
 This week I had to repeat the process of creating a Service Principal in order to use the **Microsoft.Azure.Management.Fluent** lib with **.NET Core** so I decided it was time to script the process.
 With the following script you can **Create a Service Principal and write required parameters to a .azureauth file**.